platformsh/platformsh-docs/src/overview/pricing.md

 Development environments have less resources than production environments.

-## Production - Standard / Medium / Large
+## Production - Standard / Medium / Large / Extra Large / Double Extra Large

 The live environment (master) of a production plan has more resources than the development environments of the project.

 You can map domain names to your master environment.
 SSL support is always included.

-Production plans come in three flavors:
+Production plans come in five flavors:

 * Standard: with 2GB of dedicated memory
 * Medium: with 4GB of dedicated memory
 * Large: with 6GB of dedicated memory
+* Extra Large: with 12GB of dedicated memory
+* Double Extra Large: with 24GB of dedicated memory

 ### Multiple Applications in a single project